AYOWE888/Cybersecurity-Certification-Journey/Security-Plus/Quizzes/Quiz_16.md

 This module focused on **human-centric threats** that bypass technical controls by exploiting **psychology**.
 It is a critical component of the **CompTIA Security+ SY0-701** exam, as it bridges the gap between **digital security** and **physical organizational safety**.

-## 🧪 Test 3: Phishing & Social Engineering
+## 🧪: Phishing & Social Engineering

 **Focus:** Psychological manipulation and physical entry tactics.